-- 1. When a workforce member, contract workforce member, or volunteer witnesses, discovers, or otherwise becomes aware of, the apparent or suspected abuse or neglect of a recipient by another workforce member, contract workforce member, or volunteer as defined by this policy, the workforce member or volunteer shall immediately make an oral report to the Northern Lakes CMHA Office of Recipient Rights (ORR) in person or by phone.
+- 1. When an employee, contract employee, or volunteer witnesses, discovers, or otherwise becomes aware of, the apparent or suspected abuse or neglect of a recipient by another employee, contract employee, or volunteer as defined by this policy, the employee or volunteer shall immediately make an oral report to the Northern Lakes CMHA Office of Recipient Rights (ORR) in person or by phone.
 The oral report to the Recipient Rights Office may be left on voice mail if the incident occurred after regular business hours.
 This must be followed by a written report submitted directly to the ORR within 24 hours. - 2.
-A workforce member, contract workforce member, or volunteer must also immediately make an oral report to the ORR in person or by phone, followed by a written report within 24 hours, when the workforce member, contract workforce member, or volunteer witnesses, discovers, or otherwise becomes aware of the criminal abuse, accidental or unexplained death, or the serious injury of a recipient. - 3.
+An employee, contract employee, or volunteer must also immediately make an oral report to the ORR in person or by phone, followed by a written report within 24 hours, when the employee, contract employee, or volunteer witnesses, discovers, or otherwise becomes aware of the criminal abuse, accidental or unexplained death, or the serious injury of a recipient. - 3.
 The oral report shall include: - a.
 The name of the recipient; and - b.
 The name of the alleged perpetrator; and - c.
 The date, time, and location the alleged abuse or neglect occurred; and - d.
 The date, time, and location the abuse or neglect was discovered; and - e.
 The specific nature of the abuse or neglect; and - f.
 What actions were taken to protect the recipient from further harm; and - g.
 And any other information related to the incident. - 4.
 The written report shall be made on an agency approved incident report form (copied to the ORR) and also include the above listed information. - 5.
-The workforce member, contracted workforce member, or volunteer may, but is not required to, file a formal recipient rights complaint in addition to the incident report.
+The employee, contracted employee, or volunteer may, but is not required to, file a formal recipient rights complaint in addition to the incident report.
 The reporting individual is, as required by other policy, to forward complaints made by recipients or other individuals on behalf of recipients immediately to the Office of Recipient Rights.